betterangels/buoy/README.markdown

 If you use Buoy and are familiar with how it works, you can help others learn about the tool by writing about how you use it.
 We maintain [a wiki](https://github.com/meitar/better-angels/wiki) that you can edit to add your own guides, walkthroughs, and suggestions.

 You can also write articles on your website or blog.
-If you do, please [contact us](http://www.techforjustice.org/contact/) or [email maymay directly](mailto:bitetheappleback+buoy@gmail.com) to let us know.
+If you do, please [connect with us](https://github.com/betterangels/buoy/wiki/Connect-with-Us) over social media or [email the Better Angels collective](mailto:BetterAngels@RiseUp.net) to let us know.

 ## Code